-the Board of Directors has determined that Mr. James Mellon is an audit committee financial expert as such term is defined in Rule 10A-3(b)(1) under the Exchange Act .
+The Board of Directors has determined that Mr. James Mellon, who is an independent director, is an audit committee financial expert as such term is defined in Rule 10A-3(b)(1) under the Exchange Act .

 ITEM 16 (B) CODES OF ETHICS